nightshiftjs/nightshift-dependency-injection/README.md

 Dependency injection is a cornerstone of [NightShift](https://github.com/nightshiftjs).
 It reduces the coupling between the modules and increases their testability.

 ## Less Coupling, More Testability
-A module that uses `require` to get its dependencies can hardly be tested in isolation, i.e. tested without (re-)testing its dependencies.
+A module that uses `require` to get its dependencies can hardly be tested in isolation, i.e. tested without retesting its dependencies.
 As an example, because the `greeter` below requires a `logger`, that `logger` will be involved when testing the `greeter`.

 ```javascript
 var logger = require('logger');